How to Avoid “Permanent Establishment” Risk

 Other risks involve matters of compliance that could result in fines for the company and damage to its reputation.
 One such risk that has been discussed a great deal over the past year is the misclassification of contract workers.
 Too often, companies treat their contractors as regular employees but continue to classify them as independents to avoid their obligations to the workers.
 Governments have begun to crack down on the practice dramatically.

-Another risk is permanent establishment.
-Permanent establishment risk refers to the risk of a local tax authority in a foreign country determining that your business is operating in that country continuously rather than just sporadically.
-It can then declare the business a permanent establishment liable for all corporate taxes.
+Another risk is a permanent establishment.
+Permanent establishment risk refers to the risk of tax compliance in a foreign country determining that your business is operating in that country continuously rather than just sporadically.
+It can then declare the business a permanent establishment, and as such, liable for all corporate taxes.

 Knowing what might trigger the tax authorities to declare your business can help you avoid fines and unplanned tax expenses.
 Good advanced planning can help you reduce the risk.

-Permanent establishment (PE) is a tax concept that varies from country to country and is often included in trade agreements, but is generally understood to mean that a tax authority deems a business to have a stable and ongoing presence in the country and is therefore subject to corporate taxes and possibly VAT.
+Permanent establishment is a tax concept that varies from country to country and is often included in trade agreements that contain tax treaties between countries but is generally understood to mean that a tax authority deems a business to have a stable and ongoing presence of either a foreign subsidiary or an overseas branch office in the country and is therefore subject to corporate taxes and possibly VAT.

-A company’s auxiliary activities, such as preparatory work that does not generate revenue does not trigger permanent establishment status.
+A company’s auxiliary activities such as preparatory work that does not generate revenue do not trigger permanent establishment status.
 The final authority on status, however, is the local tax authority.
 The burden of proof is with the company to demonstrate that the activities are auxiliary and do not warrant a permanent establishment status.

-Depending on circumstances and the country, even those activities can be a risk.
+Depending on the circumstances and the country, even those activities can be a risk.
 If the agent generates profits or sales, it could be enough to warrant tax authorities to take action.
-If the maintenance is long-term rather than sporadic, it could be deemed permanent.
+If the maintenance is long-term rather than sporadic, it may be deemed permanent.